jimlinntu/scaling-book/transformers.md

 * The parameter count of the MLP block dominates the total parameter count and the MLP block also dominates the FLOPs budget as long as the sequence length $T < 8D$.
 * The total FLOPs budget during training is well approximated by $$6 \cdot \text{num_params} \cdot \text{num_tokens}$$ for reasonable context lengths.
-* During inference, our KV caches are roughly $$2 \cdot S \cdot L \cdot N \cdot H$$ per cache, although architectural modifications can often reduce this.
+* During inference, our KV caches are roughly $$2 \cdot S \cdot L \cdot K \cdot H$$ per cache (where K is the number of KV heads), although architectural modifications can often reduce this.

 ## A Few Problems to Work